JWT Authentication using Spring Security OAuth2 in Spring Boot Example

 }

-Creating DTO (Data Transfer Object) Classes
+Create DTO (Data Transfer Object) classes

-package com.jwt.authentication.sample.user.dto;
+package com.example.user.dto;

 import com.fasterxml.jackson.annotation.JsonInclude;